Early Life and Education of Ben Affleck: A Complete Timeline

 How education and upbringing influenced the life of Ben Affleck.
 A timeline of key moments.

-On August 15, 1972, Benjamin Géza Affleck was born, who later became an American actor and filmmaker.
+On August 15, 1972, Benjamin Géza Affleck was born.
+He is an American actor and filmmaker who has received numerous accolades.

 Others born on this day/year

-The movie 'Argo' released in 2012, tells the story of the CIA plan to save six U.S. diplomats during the 1979 Iran hostage crisis.
+The film Argo, directed by and starring Ben Affleck, tells the story of the CIA plan to save six U.S. diplomats during the 1979 Iran hostage crisis.

 1992: Registering as a Democrat